bduran21/CampusConnect/README.md

 ### Backend
 - **LocalStorage**: Used as a temporary database for storing user and event data.
+- **Node.JS/Express**: Used as a smalle server and created routes to clerk api

 ### Development Tools
 - **VS Code**: Code editor.